 While at job interviews, it shocks me how many people are on their phones while waiting.
 Do you know what this tells me?
 It says, “I can’t go a few minutes without my smartphone.”
 For a potential employer, it says, “I may not get through an 8-hour shift without my smartphone.”

 Turn it off.
 Leave it in your purse or pocket.
-If necessary, pull it out to get vital, important information (such as the number for a job reference), then put it right back as if you aren’t addicted to looking at a screen.
+Pull it out to get important information (such as the number for a job reference), then put it right back as if you aren’t addicted to looking at a screen.

 5. What Does Your Profile Picture Say About You